In the 1960s, far from denying that freeways were intended for central city commuters, road planners positively drooled over the fact:

-- Example 2: When the Tullamarine Freeway Extension’s name was changed to the Western Bypass, VicRoads claimed the road was mainly for trucks seeking access to the Dynon freight centre.
+- Example 2: When the Tullamarine Freeway Extension’s name was changed to the Western Bypass in the 1980s, VicRoads claimed the road was mainly for trucks seeking access to the Dynon freight centre.
 But when the first plan appeared in 1987, the exit ramps at Dynon Road pointed south toward the City, not west toward the freight centre.
 When this was pointed out, VicRoads hastily added some ramps pointing to the freight centre!

 - Example 4: Even before completion of the so-called ‘Pakenham Bypass’ in 2007, there were calls for a new road to bypass the town of Koo-Wee-Rup 15 kilometres away.
 People in Koo-Wee-Rup quite rightly perceived that the ‘bypass’ would be used as a radial city access route not only by Pakenham commuters but also by those from South Gippsland (where the Government ruled out restoring rail services).
 With the ‘bypass’ in place, it didn’t take long for the RACV to also highlight the further road upgrades it believes the ‘bypass’ made necessary.

 Township committee president Ray Brown said cars were clogging up the town centre and the situation would get worse once the Pakenham Bypass was finished in 2007.

 “Once this (Pakenham) bypass is built things will only get worse.
 This is the only route between South Gippsland Highway and the bypass.”